lidl/xtank/README.md

 * Make sure that you have X11 libraries installed for your machine.
 Xtank only requires libX11.
 * Build the software:
-  * On FreeBSD: Run 'make'
+  * On a supported system, just run 'make'
-  * On Mac OS X: Run 'bmake'

 ### FreeBSD notes